RC Aerobatics 2014/01

 The T8J lacks flight-condition settings, but it allows you to assign dual rates (D/R) and exponential (EXPO) of different control surfaces to the same two- or three-position switch.
 For elevator and ailerons, I used a three-position switch for regular, snap, and spin rates and throws.

 As a starting point, regular aileron and elevator exponential is set at -20%.
-To ensure that flipping the rate switch is not telegraphed in flight, exponential for snap and spin is adjusted until little change in surface deflection happens when switching dual rates while holding a little stick input.
-This ensures that the airplane does not jump when a rate switch is flipped while holding (line) corrections.
+To ensure that flipping the rate switch is not telegraphed in flight, exponential for snap and spin is adjusted until little change in surface deflection happens when switching dual rates while holding a small stick input.
+This prevents the airplane from jumping when a rate switch is flipped while holding (line) corrections.

 Motor

-Without a propeller mounted, the ESC is armed and throttle endpoints adjusted for off and full throttle.
-For safety, I enabled the T8J throttle-cut function and assigned it to a switch.
+Without a propeller mounted, arm the ESC and adjust throttle endpoints for off and full throttle.
+For safety, enable the T8J throttle-cut function and assign it to a switch.
 When switched on, the throttle stick is disabled.
-The best practice is to disable the throttle stick whenever the airplane is armed and not in the air.
-Failsafe is also enabled and tested without a propeller.
+Best practice is to disable the throttle stick whenever the airplane is armed and not in the air.
+Failsafe should also be enabled and tested without a propeller.

 The throttle trim lever was originally used to turn the idle on and off, but it was a pain.
 Later, a programmable mix (PMIX) was used, mixing throttle to throttle and assigned to a switch.

-Throttle curve is another “fly it, try it, adjust it” matter.
-Throttle curve is set to a “best guess” setting and subject to change.
+Throttle curve is another "fly it, try it, adjust it" matter.
+Throttle curve is set to a best-guess setting and is subject to change.
 Making a nice, smooth throttle transition with the T8J’s five-point curve was challenging.
-I struggled, until Don Atwood suggested using EXPO instead of a curve.
-Mine is set at approximately 40%-plus throttle exponential and I couldn’t be happier.
+I struggled until Don Atwood suggested using EXPO instead of a curve.
+Mine is set at approximately 40% throttle exponential and I couldn’t be happier.

 For dead-straight downlines, nearly every airplane requires a mix of down-elevator slaved to low throttle.
 Roughly 3% down-elevator is typically mixed into the lower 10% of throttle stick movement, necessitating a curved mix.
 In addition to four programmable linear mixes, the T8J has two curved, programmable, five-point mixes—perfect for a downline mix.